 - Corneal diseases

 A person with "bad" eyesight couldn't clearly see without glasses.
 This is usually caused by refractive errors.
 An annual eye exam is recommended to ensure healthy vision and avoid the long-term risks of bad eyesight.

 Treatment is available for correcting a 1.25 eye prescription.
 The proper treatment varies from person to person, depending on their specific situation.

 Some of the most common treatments for correcting vision problems include:

-- Prescription glasses or contacts.
 Not everyone opts for prescription eyeglasses with 1.25 vision, but it’s an option.
-Some people with mild vision problems choose prescription lenses because bifocals are an option and make switching from looking at things close up and far away easier.
+Some people with mild vision problems choose prescription lenses.
+For example, if you have mild myopia and hyperopia, bifocals can make switching from looking at things close up and far away easier.

-- LASIK.
 A corrective laser surgery for the eyes.
-Modern-day laser treatment has the ability to correct vision problems up to +6.00 diopters of hyperopia, astigmatism up to 6 diopters, and nearsightedness up to -12.00 diopters.
+LASIK can correct vision problems up to +6.00 diopters of hyperopia, astigmatism up to 6 diopters, and nearsightedness up to -12.00 diopters.

-- PRK.
 Short for photorefractive keratectomy, PRK is refractive surgery.
 Like LASIK, it uses a laser to treat vision problems.
-It’s especially beneficial for people with dry eyes or thin corneas, which make them less-than-ideal for other laser vision treatment, including LASIK.
+It’s especially beneficial for people with dry eyes or thin corneas.